-Narrative RQO Numerical RQO Acceptable limits A moderate change from present with temporary high sedimen loads and turbidity during runoff events (Aquatic ecosystems: driver).
-Ensure that nutrient levels (phosphate) are within 50^{th} percentile of the data must be less than 0.075 mg/L PO_4-P

-Narrative RQO Numerical RQO Tolerable limits.
-(Aquatic ecosystems: driver).
-Meet faecal coliform and E. coli targets for Potential health risks in terms of counts / 100 ml (SA NMMP guidelines). recreational / other (full or partial contact) use.
-Low Medium High < 600 600 - 2 000 > 2 000
+Narrative RQO Numerical RQO Ensure that turbidity or clarity levels stay within Acceptable limits.
+A moderate change from present with temporary high sediment loads and turbidity during runoff events (Aquatic ecosystems: driver).
+Ensure that nutrient levels (phosphate) are within Tolerable limits.
+50 th percentile of the data must be less than or equal to 0.075 mg/L PO 4 -P (Aquatic ecosystems: driver).
+Meet faecal coliform and E. coli targets for Potential health risks in terms of counts / 100 ml (SA NMMP guidelines). recreational / other (full or partial contact) use Low Medium High < 600 600 - 2 000 > 2 000

-Guidelines are provided in the absence of data or knowledge of recreational activities in the area.
+^{} Guidelines are provided in the absence of data or knowledge of recreational activities in the area.